Earth Day Cookies and Picnic for the Planet

 - blue icing (using Callye’s 20-second rule for the consistency) in squeeze bottle

 - green icing (consistency 20-second rule) in squeeze bottle

-- white icing, piping consistency, in decorator bag with coupler and #1.5 tip
+- white icing, piping consistency, in decorator bag with coupler and #1.5 (or #2) tip

 Flood entire cookie with blue icing, then use green to make continents (no need to be exact, you just want the effect)